-Figure 5.6: Clipping as an example of waveshaping.
-The input (a) is a sinusoid of varying amplitude, and the waveshaping function (b) clips its input to the interval between -0.3 and +0.3.
-The output is shown in (c).
+Figure 5.6: Clipping as an example of waveshaping: (a) the input, a sinusoid of varying amplitude; (b) the waveshaping function, which clips its input to the interval between -0.3 and +0.3; (c) the result.

-Figure 5.7: Waveshaping using a quadratic transfer function $f(x) = x^2$.
-The input (a) yields an output (c) at twice the frequency. α and β .
+Figure 5.7: Waveshaping using a quadratic transfer function $f(x) = x^2$: (a) the input; (b) the transfer function; (c) the result, sounding at twice the original frequency.

+Keeping the same transfer function, we now consider the effect of sending in a combination of two sinusoids with amplitudes a and b, and angular frequencies α and β .
 For simplicity, we'll omit the initial phase terms.
 We set: